-One of the beautiful things about minimalism is that the skills you learn from decluttering your home can then be applied to other areas of your life—like your to-do list and your schedule.
+One of the beautiful things about living a more minimalist lifestyle is that the skills you learn from decluttering your home can then be applied to other areas of your life—like your to-do list and your schedule.

 Start looking critically at your commitments and responsibilities, and ask hard questions.
 Are you acting in alignment with your values and priorities?
 Or are taking on unnecessary jobs out of guilt, obligation, or fear?
 (And if so, how much of those heavy feelings are self-imposed?)

-It probably won’t happen overnight but little by little, you can declutter your schedule, be less busy, and take back your time.
+It probably won’t happen overnight, but little by little, you can declutter your schedule, be less busy, and take back your free time.

 And yet again, it’s about alignment.
 What motivates you to buy new things?
 Are you shopping to fill a genuine need?
 Or is it a way of buffering complicated feelings, such as grief or self-doubt?

 When you create awareness about why you shop, you empower yourself to make mindful, values-led decisions about your spending.

 One of the best ways to do this is to create a capsule wardrobe that you can wear without worrying about trends.
 When you have a minimalist mindset, you’ll care more about putting together outfits with what you have than chasing after fast fashion.